-Women in the church have both needs and interests as well as gifts and abilities.
-While they might experience those in different ways due to a variety of cultural circumstances, that foundation is recognizable across the differences.
-Local congregations can create space for understanding and living out women’s experiences in ways that meet their needs and empower their abilities!
+Christian women have needs and interests as well as gifts and abilities.
+While they might experience those in different ways due to a variety of cultural circumstances, congregations can create opportunities for women to meet their needs and empower their abilities!

-The instructor will offer an optional Zoom meeting for discussion and record the session for those who cannot attend.
+The instructor will offer a weekly Zoom meeting for discussion which will be recorded for those who cannot attend.

 This course is eligible for 3.0 CEU.

 *Using the Amazon Affiliate link further supports our ministry.
 Thank you!

 Zoom: Yes, required